 This is an easy thing to measure, if you’re involved with social media.
 How many followers do you have on Twitter?
 We all started with zero.
 Is the number getting bigger?
 What about Facebook, do you have a “fan page?”
 If so, how many followers do you have?
 On Goodreads, how many people have marked your novel, collection, or even that anthology or magazine you're in as “to-read?”
 Watch the numbers, and see if they grow.
 And beyond that, when you DO make that big announcement, what’s the response—crickets?
 Or is it dozens of people saying “Way to go!” as they retweet you.
 Did hundreds of people click “like” when you finally sold that novel?
 I know a lot of this stuff sounds self-serving, even a bit egotistical, but it’s not.
 Being aware of your network, growing your “fan base” (I know, I can hardly say it myself) is a good thing.
 I’m always moved by the response I get to an announcement, or when a new book or story comes out.
 I still get a thrill just knowing that somebody enjoyed my writing, and that’s really what’s at the heart of all of this, right?
 But sometimes it’s good to crunch the numbers.

 There, I said it.
 I used that horrible word, that dirty word—money.
 Are you, sir (or madam) getting paid for your work?
-Are you just a slut, giving it away for free, or have you finally become a high-class whore?
 For a long time I’d cuddle up with just about any editor that batted his or her eyes at me.
 I was easy.
 And then I got a bit more particular.
 That’s right, I wanted to get paid for my sexy-time.
 And you should too.
 Why not, right?
 You worked hard, this is your gift, your trade, and you SHOULD get paid.
 But I also understand, brothers and sisters, I do.
 You have to start someplace, and if that means no pay, just exposure, then so be it.
 I like that I have a lot of stories online, that people can find, and read for free.
 I certainly didn’t get paid for most of them.
 It’s a body of work, and I’m happy it’s out there.
 But I am certainly trying to get paid now, whenever it’s possible.
 Would I put my story in a top publication if it didn’t pay?
 Sure.
 Sadly, there are a LOT of fantastic literary journals out there that don’t pay a dime.
 And it’s not all about the money either—I get that.
 But take a moment and look at how long and hard you’ve been working on your craft.
 At some point I had to look my wife in the eye and tell her that I hadn’t made a fucking dime on anything I’d ever published.
 How do you think that made me feel?
 It certainly didn’t impress her, either.
 How could I rationalize my time, time spent away from my family?
 So I started keeping track.
 And over time, as I got better, as I sold a novel, and then a few short story collections, a few horror stories, making it into the Horror Writers Association—I put that money in an account.
 I’m not rich, I can’t even quit my day job yet, but I can look at that savings account and be proud of what I’ve done.
 People are paying me for my words.
 They value my art, my craft.
 And that feels pretty damn good.

 As you look back across all of these different ways to evaluate and analyze your writing career, have your aspirations changed?
 I imagine they have.
 I used to be happy to get accepted anywhere, now I am targeting a wide range of publications, excited to send them my work, thrilled to read a copy of a magazine, and think to myself, “Hey, I might be able to get in here.”
 I am not as afraid to submit my work to the best places in the country anymore.
 The worst they can say is NO. Believe it or not, I’ve avoided some places because I didn’t think my writing was good enough.
 “I’ll never get in there, why bother.”
 And that’s a bad attitude.
 Sure, you may never break into certain markets, I may not either, but at least you know you tried.
 Who knows what an editor may be thinking on that day.
 “Dammit, I wish somebody would send me a story about a vampire that feeds on negative energy.”
 BAM.
 Story sold.
 “I wish somebody would send me a modern day “choose-your-own-path” story, but with a contemporary, adult twist.
 BAM.
 Story sold.